A history of JR by Janet Levin, founder & CEO

 By the time the magazine hit 13 and had its bar mitzvah, I was beginning to crave more personal time to spend with family and friends.
 So in 2014 a new team was brought onboard, led by Time Out Magazine’s former news editor Rebecca Taylor.
 JR underwent a major transformation; the print addition was increased to 64 pages and completely redesigned, followed by an overhaul of the website.
 The results are better than I could have hoped for and I’m confident will put paid to the claim that ‘print is dead’.”

-To nurture understanding between Jewish and other cultures.
+To build bridges between Jewish and other cultures.